NigeriaNigerian Presidents

 Vice Presidents of Nigeria

-The first Vice President of Nigeria was Dr. Alex Ekwueme, who served from 1979 to 1983 during the Second Republic under President Shehu Shagari.
+The first democratically elected Vice President of Nigeria was Alex Ekwueme.
+He served from 1979 to 1983 under President Shehu Shagari during Nigeria's Second Republic.

 The Vice President of Nigeria is elected on a joint ticket with the President.
 During general elections, voters cast a single vote for both the President and Vice President.